 Proving this is often a challenge.

 Also, an applicant must establish why he or she was specifically targeted by the persecutor.
-The actions and the actor’s motivation for the persecution must be on one of the protected grounds listed above.
+The actions and the actor’s motivation for the persecution must be on one of the aforementioned protected grounds.

 Political asylum is generally not available to someone who cannot prove he or she will be specifically targeted for persecution on the bases listed above.
 General strife and poor country conditions by themselves do not lead to an asylum application approval.